Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath

 \section{Conclusion}

 SageMath is a very appropriate, powerful computer mathematics tool to analyze cryptographic problems formulated with byte variables as polynomials in a quotient ring.
-Sage draws its strength in this area mainly from the integration of the PolyBoRi library~\cite{stein2015:sage,brickenstein2009:PolyBoRi}.
+Sage draws its strength in this area mainly from the integration of the BRiAl, former PolyBoRi, library~\cite{stein2015:sage,brickenstein2009:PolyBoRi}.

-We have used Sage to demonstrate how to produce various polynomial Multivariate Quadratic equations systems (MQ) for the Rijndael S-box and similar S-boxes in a simple and straightforward manner.
-Using the flexible structures and interface of Sage one can easily count the parameters of the resulting polynomial systems, like the number of different monomials in the system, the length of the equations, the frequency of the appearance of certain terms or variables in equations etc. We have used this facility to derive the necessary inputs for the estimation of the Resistance against Algebraic Attacks (RAA) according to Cui \etal~\cite{cui2014:aes}, as well as to Courtois and Pieprzyk~\cite{courtois2002:algres}.
-Parallelly, we performed numerical experiments by solving the corresponding MQ with a SAT solver in order to check if the formulas for the RAA predict a scaling accordingly to the solver efforts.
+We have used Sage to demonstrate how to produce various polynomial Multivariate Quadratic equation systems (MQ) as well as their Gröbner basis for the Rijndael S-box S$_{\mathrm{RD}}$ and similar S-boxes in a simple and straightforward manner.
+Using the flexible structures and interface of Sage one can easily evaluate metrics of the resulting polynomial systems, like the number of different monomials in the system, the length of the equations, the frequency of the appearance of certain terms or variables in equations etc. With this facility we generated the necessary inputs for the application of estimations of the Resistance against Algebraic Attacks (RAA) proposed by Cui \etal~\cite{cui2014:aes} or by Courtois and Pieprzyk~\cite{courtois2002:algres}.
+Parallelly, we performed numerical experiments by solving the corresponding MQ with a SAT solver using the required computing time as a measure for the RAA.

 Our results in this respect are revealing.
 We couldn't validate the predicted reduced hardness for a system to solve with increasing number of equations and number of independent monomials in the polynomial systems which both the formulas forecast.
-There is in fact a slight increased solver effort when one reduces from the 23 Rinjndael s-box equations to the 16 but quantitatively this is badly represented in both formulas.
+There is in fact a slight increased solver effort when one reduces from the 23 Rijndael S-box equations to the 16 but quantitatively this is badly represented in both formulas.